ws-research/Azure-Data-Guardian/README.md

+## LEGAL WARNING
+This project is for  **authorized penetration testing and educational purpose only**.

+Unlawful use is prohibited.
+The developer assumes no liability.

 # Azure Data Guardian
 Classify and protect sensitive data across your Azure Blob Storage and databases.
 Continuously manage your Azure data.